NTorname/simon_tester/README.md

 `sudo python3 reac_deb.py [mac_address] [# of samples] [file_name.csv]`

-where the mac_address is the one printed on the MetaTracker, the sample number is how many time the user must react, and file_name is where the data will be stored.
+where the mac_address is the one printed on the MetaTracker, the sample number is how many times the user must react, and file_name is where the data will be stored.

 I recommend adding `export mtr=[mac_address]` to your .bashrc file to shortcut typing the MAC address to simple `$mtr`.